 Training T Cells to Attack Cancer

-Five Questions with Pawel Muranski, Director of Cellular Immunotherapy at Columbia University Medical Center
+Five Questions with Pawel Muranski, Director of Cellular Immunotherapy at Columbia University Irving Medical Center

 The recent FDA approval of CAR-T cell therapy--the first cancer treatment that genetically engineers a patient’s own immune cells--may represent the beginning to a whole new approach to treating cancer using cells from the patient's immune system.

-Dr. Muranski worked with immunotherapy pioneers Nicholas Restifo and Steven Rosenberg at the National Cancer Institute before coming to Columbia University Medical Center in 2017.
-He is now setting up a laboratory to manufacture immune cells for patients at NYP/CUMC participating in clinical trials.
+Dr. Muranski worked with immunotherapy pioneers Nicholas Restifo and Steven Rosenberg at the National Cancer Institute before coming to Columbia University Irving Medical Center in 2017.
+He is now setting up a laboratory to manufacture immune cells for patients at NYP/CUIMC participating in clinical trials.

 We recently talked with Dr. Muranski about CAR-T therapy and the future of cell-based cancer treatments.